Goldwork (embroidery)

 Goldwork was originally developed in Asia, and has been used for at least 2000 years.
 Its use reached a remarkable level of skill in the Middle Ages, when a style called Opus Anglicanum was developed in England and used extensively in church vestments and hangings.
 After this period it was also used frequently in the clothing and furnishings of the royalty and nobility throughout Europe, and still later on military and other regalia.
+Goldwork embroidery can also be found on the national costumes of a number of countries, including items such as hats, vests, jackets, and coats.
+Examples include bullfighters in Spain who wear "suits of light," wedding clothing in India, and 19th century bonnets from Bavaria called Goldhaube or Riegelhaube.
 The same silver and gold thread were also used heavily in the most expensive tapestries, especially during the Renaissance.
 Goldwork is currently a fairly uncommon skill, even among embroiderers who work in other free embroidery styles; it is now most commonly used for the highest-quality church vestments and art embroidery.
 It has always been reserved for occasional and special use only, due both to the expense of the materials and time to create the embroidery, and because the threads – no matter how expertly applied – will not hold up to frequent laundering of any kind.